 - Be sure the room and house are clean.
 Dust, vacuum or sweep floors, make sure the bedding is fresh and clean and keep the house clutter free.

 - Consider little extras like a hotel would offer.
 Provide nicely folded towels and washcloths.
 Offer personal sized soaps, shampoos and other hygiene items.
-Add bottled water to the room or keep some in the refrigerator.
+Add bottled water to the room.

 - Think about creating a flyer for each room or for the house that shares attractions and good restaurants in your area.
 Include numbers to Lyft, Uber or the local taxi service.